-Although the amount of vitamin D in each of these products varies, these foods include the most prominent amount of vitamin D in them.
+Although the amount of vitamin D in each of these products varies, these foods include the most prominent amount of vitamin D.

 Fish has the highest source of vitamin D out of most foods.

-The type of fish that fall into this category of high vitamin D sources include Atlantic salmon, cod, catfish, salmon, trout, halibut, crustaceans, and many more.
+The type of fish with a high amount of vitamin D include Atlantic salmon, cod, catfish, salmon, trout, halibut, crustaceans, and many more.

-However, soy milk, which is also known as “silk” milk, also is a good source of vitamin D.
+Soy milk, which is also known as “silk” milk, is also a good source of vitamin D.

-Infant formulas and baby food products that include vegetable and cheese, such as stewed carrots or broccoli and cheese, contain the most vitamin D. This is a great source for babies if they are not drinking the right amount of milk or are diagnosed as lactose intolerant.
+Infant formulas and baby food products that include vegetable and cheese, such as stewed carrots or broccoli and cheese, contain a high amount of vitamin D. This is a great source for babies if they are not drinking the right amount of milk or are diagnosed as lactose intolerant.

 Specific cereals also contain a large amount of vitamin D in them—especially if eaten with milk.
-Kellogg's cereals which have extra fiber in them tend to have the highest source of vitamin D. Instant oatmeal is the next closest on the list for cereals high in vitamin D as well.
+Kellogg’s cereals which have extra fiber in them tend to have the highest source of vitamin D. Instant oatmeal is another food with high Vitamin D content.